Dikshanya/SIH/README.md

 `flask run --host=0.0.0.0`

-*ResearchPapers* contains different reseach papers and sources that we referred to build our mobile app.
+*ResearchPapers* contains different research papers and sources that we referred to build our mobile app.

 ## Unique Selling Point of our app